 By six weeks of age, kittens should have fully developed sight and hearing.
-They don’t have all of their baby teeth yet, but their premolars are probably coming in about this time.
+They don’t have all baby teeth yet, but their premolars are probably coming in about this time.

 When kittens are seven weeks old their eyes begin to change color.
 Once they reach eight weeks of age, they will have their permanent eye color.

 At this stage, there is a very good chance that kittens will start getting into mischief.
-That’s why it’s important for caregivers to enclose the kitties in a pen or a kitten proofed room.
+That’s why caregivers need to enclose the kitties in a pen or a kitten proofed room.
 This will keep the kittens safe and out of trouble.

 Caregivers should start weaning kittens when they are four to five weeks old.
-Although they still need their mother’s milk or bottle feedings, kittens are capable of eating wet kitten food at this age.
+Although they still need their mother’s milk or bottle feedings, kittens are can eat wet kitten food at this age.

 The weaning process should continue through the next several weeks.
 By the time they are seven weeks old kittens can consume dry food.
 When they are eight weeks old, kittens should be eating kitten food 3-4 times per day.